abi-oluwade/docker-app-apache/readme.md

 sudo chmod 777 /var/run/docker.sock
 ````

-to change the permissions so docker daemon can be accessed via jenkins
+to change the permissions so docker daemon can be accessed via Jenkins

+So the CI pipeline will listen to the repo, and then test any changes by building from the Dockerfile in the repo
+if this successfully builds, the next step which is CD will start and deploy the image onto the production server.